jmorse/llvm-project/loldoc.md

 additional information stored at loop heads.
 That information is a single ValueIDNum.
 The fact that we store non-lattice information about loop-head blocks and rely on RPO for correctness makes it not dataflow; but it's roughly the same.

-I couldn't find a graceful way to explain the logic, so here's some pseudocode for how exploration proceeds, which I'll describe afterwards:
+Intuitively: the ordering of loop heads forms a sequence of Boolean choices, "Does this loop create a PHI or not?", which the algorithm explores.
+For any sequence prefix, once the true assignment of choices is found, it is not modified further and exploration only continues in the remainder of the sequence.
+This makes the true prefix of assignments found increase monotonically.
+Whenever we change a loop-head from being assumed to being live-through to creating a PHI, we reset all our assumptions about subsequent loop heads in the sequence: this is detected with the stored loop head value.
+Here's some pseudocode to illustrate:

-    conflict = TRUE if non-backedge predecessors have different incoming values else FALSE backedge-conflict = NOT conflict AND backedge predecessors have a different value to non-backedge predecessors, IF conflict:
+    conflict = TRUE if non-backedge predecessors have different incoming values else FALSE backedge-conflict = NOT conflict AND backedge predecessors have a different value to non-backedge predecessors, new-predecessor-value = TRUE if VALUE != common non-backedge predecessor value else FALSE IF conflict:
       - Produce a PHI value at this block
     ELIF backedges not explored yet:
-      - Emit no PHI here, set VALUE = the common incoming value ELIF backedge-conflict
+      - Emit common predecessor value as live-through ELIF backedge-conflict
-      IF stored VALUE equals incoming non-backedge predecessor value Produce a PHI value at this block
+      IF new-predecessor-value
+        Emit common predecessor value as live-through
       ELSE
-        Set VALUE = the (new) incoming non-backedge predecessor value Emit no PHI here
+        Produce a PHI value at this block
-    ELSE (i.e., all incoming edges agree on a value) Emit no PHI here
+    ELSE (i.e., all incoming edges agree on a value) Emit common predecessor value as live-through
+    set VALUE = the common predecessor value, or PHI from this block if there was none.

 We start exploration by assuming that all PHIs are dead and propagating the non-backege predecessor values through the function.
 Subsequently, in RPO,